Franz von Gaisberg: Life

+He was born in Konstanz.
 Franz von Gaisberg's father, Anton, first served the Austrians and then the French.
 His mother, Verena Hux, was the daughter of a wealthy Saint Gall weaver.
 Later, Franz von Gaisberg built a funeral chapel for his parents in the Abbey of Saint Gall, the so called Gaisberg chapel.
 Between 1477 and 1482, he took his religious vows.
 On 20 August 1488, he is first mentioned as priest.
 In 1491, he was probably domkustos; from 11 June 1496 onwards, he is attested as subprior.
 On 19 April 1504, when he held the office of acting subdean, he was elected abbot.
 Like his predecessor Gotthard Giel von Glattburg, he travelled to Rome for the papal confirmation.
 He received it on 12 June 1504, the correspondent consecration was given to him by Bishop Titus Veltri of Castri in the church of Santa Maria dell’Anima.